2.11. Text Strings in MATLAB¶

 We might want to store a sequence of individual strings in a single array.
-Look at the following code to see a problem with doing so with character arrays and how strings and cell arrays provide solutions to the problem.
+Look at the following code to see a problem with character arrays and how strings and cell arrays improve handling of textual data.
+Each element of a cell array holds a reference to data, rather than actual data.

 >> months1to3 = ['Jan', 'Feb', 'Mar']